WordPress/twentytwentythree/README.md

 Twenty Twenty-Three is a stripped-back and minimal version of [Twenty Twenty-Two](https://wordpress.org/themes/twentytwentytwo/), and will include a diverse collection of style variations designed by members of the community.

+Just want to see a preview of what the theme currently looks like?
+Check out the [demo site](https://2023.wordpress.net).

 ## Contributing

 If you would like to contribute code, the list of [open issues](https://github.com/WordPress/twentytwentythree/issues) is a great place to start looking for tasks.
 [Pull requests](https://github.com/WordPress/twentytwentythree/pulls) are preferred when linked to an existing issue.